 I can’t recall when I started using many of the tools I use today because they simply weren’t around.
 Back in the day, I would do a Google search to see what came up, check the keyword search volume at Google AdWords, use Whois to find the owner, and “go with my gut” for the most part.
 That being said, I did not buy dozens of domains per year back then as I do now.
 I just bought them as I saw good opportunities, thought of new ideas, or spotted trends where I could hand register a domain name.

 Today, there are a host of analytic tools that a domain investor can use to determine the potential market value of a domain name, as well as the likelihood of selling the domain.
 Here are the tools I use and recommend (not in any order).

-Google Keyword Planner.
+Keywords Everywhere.
 This is likely due to the “SEO Guy” in me.
-I always want to know how many people are searching for a keyword in a keyword-rich domain.
-I happen to be buying those lately.
+I always want to know how many people are searching for a keyword in a keyword-rich domain (I tend to buy those).
 Recently, I picked up a domain that was available for hand registration and it had nearly 3,000 exact match searches per month for the term.
 I like seeing numbers like that.
-(You may need a Google Ads account to get the full use of this tool.
-It is free to set an account up.)
+This is a simple browser extension that can be used on Chrome or Firefox that shows search volume among other metrics.